B4xAbhishek/aqua-ai-answers/README.md

-# reThink HOA AI Assistant
+# Davis Sitrling Act AI Assistant

 A web application featuring Firebase authentication, Stripe subscription integration, and an AI chatbot that provides answers based on homeowner documents.